gus-host/gus-host.github.io/README.md

 # Gus Shoe Company Website
-This repository contains the HTML, CSS, and JavaScript code for the Gus Shoe Company website.
+This repository contains the HTML and CSS code for the Gus Shoe Company website.
 Gus is a company dedicated to delivering high-quality shoes at affordable prices.

 ## Table of Contents
 - Introduction